marchirschvogel/ambit/docs/source/documentation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 | **Note:** *This demo only runs with the mixed dolfinx branch, which is
-  pre-installed in the Ambit devenv Docker container.
+  pre-installed in the Ambit devenv ‘old’ Docker container.
 Pull this
   container and install Ambit in there according to the instructions in
   sec.* `2 <#installation>`__\ *.*
 | This example demonstrates how to couple 3D fluid flow to a 0D